oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

     sing = NatSing $ Prelude.fromInteger $ natVal (Proxy :: Proxy n)
 ```

-`-XFlexibleInstances`{.haskell} is needed for the instance.
+`FlexibleInstances`{.haskell} is needed for the instance.
 We can also encode all the necessary arithmetic:

 ```{.haskell .literate}
 infixl 6 +.